 “Calogero” From A Bronx Tale Released From Prison

-Lillo Brancato, best known for playing “Calogero” in A Bronx Tale, as well as a minor role in The Sopranos, was release from prison early this morning (December 31).
+Lillo Brancato, best known for playing “Calogero” in A Bronx Tale, as well as a minor role in The Sopranos, was released from prison early this morning (December 31).
 The troubled actor served eight years for his role in the killing of an NYPD cop during a burglary gone wrong.

 Reports the New York Daily News: